jonowo/on9wordchainbot/README.md

 Create the required tables in your PostgreSQL database by running [init.sql](init.sql).

 ### Deployment
-Install and update dependencies with `pip install -U -r requirements.txt`. \
+Install and update dependencies with `pip install -Ur requirements.txt`. \
 Run `python -m on9wordchainbot`.